morceaudebois/bonjourr.fr/src/documents/misc.md

 ### Local files

 Switch your background type from Dynamic to Custom, and you'll be able to drag and drop your own images from your computer to Bonjourr.

+## ☁️ Syncing

+Bonjourr is compatible with the syncing features of both [Firefox](https://www.mozilla.org/fr/firefox/sync/) and [Chrome](https://support.google.com/chrome/answer/185277?hl=fr&co=GENIE.Platform%3DDesktop).
+If you log into your Mozilla/Google account on your browser and enable syncing, Bonjourr should get synced to other instances of the same browser on other computers.
+This is true for all Bonjourr settings as well as Quick Links.